THE STORY OF CABEL T-B RECORDING

 The only things that make this album unique are the order in which the

-songs are played and the adjustments made on four of the songs.
+songs are appear and the adjustments made on four of the songs.
 The

 songs from "Death Before Decency" are all remastered and two of the songs